navicore/cem/docs/PHASE_2A_RESULTS.md

    - Could be optimized with buffering

 5. **I/O Buffer Memory Leak**: If a strand is terminated while blocked in `write_line()` or `read_line()`, the malloc'd buffer will leak
-   - **Root Cause**: These functions allocate buffers as local variables.
-When `strand_block_on_read()` or `strand_block_on_write()` yields, the function is suspended.
-If the strand is freed (e.g., during `scheduler_shutdown()`), the C stack is freed but there's no cleanup handler to free the buffers.
+   - **Root Cause**: These functions allocate buffers as local variables on the C stack.
+When `strand_block_on_read()` or `strand_block_on_write()` yields via `swapcontext()`, the function is suspended with the buffer pointer as a local variable.
+If the strand is freed (e.g., during `scheduler_shutdown()` or normal program exit), the entire C stack is freed wholesale via `free(strand->c_stack)`, but there's no way to access the local `buffer` pointer to free the heap allocation it points to.
-   - **Impact**: In normal operation, strands complete their I/O and buffers are freed.
-Leak only occurs if strands are forcibly terminated while blocked.
+   - **Impact**: **This affects all programs**, even those that exit normally.
+When `scheduler_shutdown()` is called, any strand blocked in I/O will leak its buffer.
+Our example programs leak on every run, though the leak is small (~100-1000 bytes) and the OS reclaims memory on process exit.
+   - **Why Not Fixed in Phase 2a**: Cleanup handlers are a separate architectural feature requiring:
+     - `CleanupHandler` linked list in `Strand` struct
+     - `strand_register_cleanup()` and `strand_run_cleanup()` functions
+     - Registration points in all I/O functions
+     - Proper cleanup ordering (LIFO)
-   - **Mitigation**: Phase 2b will add cleanup handlers to properly free resources when strands are terminated.
+   - **Fix in Phase 2b**: Phase 2b will add cleanup handler infrastructure as part of improving strand lifecycle management.
+Cleanup handlers work identically with assembly context switching, so this is the natural place to add them.
-   - **Current Scope**: For Phase 2a, this is an acceptable limitation as our test programs complete normally.
+   - **Current Scope**: Phase 2a successfully validates the async I/O architecture (non-blocking I/O, yielding, scheduler integration).
+The memory leak is documented and will be fixed in Phase 2b.
+For validation purposes, this is acceptable.

 ## API Reference